Healthcare Management- Medical Management

 The Healthcare Management program prepares students for various entry-level positions within the healthcare setting.
 The program includes courses that provide the student with business skills as well as ethical, theoretical, and practical issues related to healthcare settings.

 The Medical Management Concentration prepares students to manage the specialized business functions in a healthcare organization.
-The Medical Management Concentration focuses on healthcare organizations, the role of healthcare workers, information technology, business office operations, financial management, personnel supervision, and regulatory and ethical issues of healthcare.
+The Medical Management Concentration focuses on healthcare organizations, the role of healthcare workers, information technology, business office operations, business office operations, financial management, personnel supervision, and regulatory and ethical issues of healthcare.

 Graduates of the program should be able to: